Are you looking to amp up your current morning basket routine at home with your kids?

-You can place it on your coffee table, fireplace mantle, kitchen table, anywhere to set up your morning time.
+You can place it on your coffee table, fireplace mantle, kitchen table, or anywhere to set up your morning time.

 What To Put In Your Morning Basket

-The main things you want to have are for sure a Bible, some sort of devotional, but honestly, the rest is up to you!
+The main things you want to have are for sure a Bible, and some sort of devotional, but honestly, the rest is up to you!

 Keep trying different things and changing it up if needed, to find what works for you.